2026 Maryland gubernatorial election

 The 2026 Maryland gubernatorial election will take place on November 3, 2026, to elect the governor of Maryland.
-Incumbent Democratic Governor Wes Moore is running for a second term.
+The primary elections took place on June 23, 2026.
+Incumbent Democratic governor Wes Moore is running for a second term.
+Moore will face off against his 2022 opponent Dan Cox, making this the first gubernatorial rematch in Maryland since 2010.
+The winner is scheduled to serve a four-year term beginning on January 20, 2027.

 Background

-At the federal and state level, Maryland is a deeply blue state and one of the most reliably Democratic states in the nation, with Kamala Harris carrying it by 29 points in the 2024 presidential election.
+At the federal and state level, Maryland is a solid blue state and one of the most consistently Democratic states in the nation, with Kamala Harris carrying it by 29 points in the 2024 presidential election.
 Elections in Maryland are dominated by the Baltimore metropolitan area and the D.C. suburbs.
 Going into this election, Democrats occupy all statewide offices and hold supermajorities in both houses of the state legislature, as well as all but one seat in the state's congressional delegation.

-Much of the speculation as to which Republicans may challenge Moore in the 2026 election has revolved around former governor Larry Hogan.
-Hogan's entry would give Republicans a high-profile candidate, potentially making the race more competitive.
-However, he is considered unlikely to run, remarking in June 2025 that he was "enjoying retirement."
-Any Republican challenger to Moore will face an uphill battle against him.

-Moore has maintained positive approval ratings throughout his first term, though his numbers have dipped slightly following the 2025 legislative session.
-An incumbent Democratic governor has not lost re-election in Maryland since 1934, when Albert Ritchie failed to win a fifth term.